 When renting or leasing property, be sure to set up some form of pest control.
 This is especially true when renting in an area that has a lot of bugs or rodents, so be sure to talk to the rental agent about some pest control policies.

 You should try to understand the NOI metric.
-In order to be successful and stay profitable, watch this number closely, and take steps to make certain it does not fall into the negatives.
+In order to be successful, you will have to make sure that you never dip into the negative.

 Make sure that you’re not asking for an unrealistic price for your property.
 There are many variables that can greatly impact the true value of your lot.